Archive for the ‘Reading’ Category

 I feel that this trip has really helped to reset my brain.
 I feel so much happier than I have in the past several months, and although I am still having flashbacks it’s nowhere near as bad as it was, pre-trip.

-Since I’ve been back I’ve started a new course, and – true to form – I’ve excelled at in the art of study-avoidance.
+Since I’ve been back I’ve started a new course, and – true to form – I’ve excelled at the art of study-avoidance.
 I am feeling a bit unhappy about having chosen the course I have; a very basic psychology course about stuff I pretty much already know, but just want to get on paper that I do in fact know it.
 It’s very hard to motivate oneself to read material about stuff you already know, when the main focus ends up being trying to remember sources for future reference, rather than actually learning.
 That said, of course anything psychology related will always push your little grey cells into action, and you’ll realise you have thoughts and ideas you might not have had when you originally read about a specific study.
 In short; once I actually open the book, I do get quite into what I’m reading.. it’s just getting to that point of opening the book, which holds me back.
 There are always a million other things I feel I need to read; blogs, news, tweets, facebook updates..
 You know how it goes..
 And that’s before I’ve even got to the various iPlayer programs I simply must catch up on, not to mention the millions of YouTube clips I feel will enrich my life to no end..

 I do slightly regret that I didn’t decide to do the course on the autistic spectrum which was also on offer.
 I would really have liked to have been reading that right now.
 But, I’m trying to use it as a carrot of sorts.
 If I manage to get through this course [ie find a way to utilise good days of fewer flashbacks, days when I have a reasonable level of concentration] then I’ll be allowed to do the autistic spectrum one after.